 The International Food, Wine and Travel Writers Association (IFWTWA) offers programs and resources for professionals writing in the field, including Food Wine Travel Magazine, which featured our 2022 Joy Estate Seyval Blanc Brut recently.
 Among their activities is a monthly Zoom call featuring a different winery.

 Winemaker Dave and Money Honey Sara were the guests for the February session.
 Roughly 30 writers tuned in from across the country to hear our story.
-Several also received sample bottles of either the 2021 Helios Estate Seyval Blanc or the (as yet unreleased) 2021 Jupiter Estate Pinot Noir.
+Several also received sample bottles of either the 2021 Helios Estate Seyval Blanc or the recently released 2021 Jupiter Estate Pinot Noir.

 During the session, we shared our backstory and a few photos.
 We also explained how we host tastings, where the winery name came from, how we select names for each of our wines, and Dave’s winemaking philosophy.
 Additionally, several writers shared their thoughts on the wines they had sampled.